inspec/inspec/docs-chef-io/content/inspec/reporters.md

     weight = 50
 +++

 A `reporter` is a facility for formatting and delivering the results of a Chef InSpec auditing run.
-It is introduced in Chef InSpec 1.51.6.
+Reporters were introduced in Chef InSpec 1.51.6.

 Chef InSpec allows you to output your test results to one or more reporters.